 The Society considers single aspect apartments to offer a less than satisfactory living environment for their occupants.
-52 or 15% of the proposed dwellings on plot 3 would be single aspect.
-A further 108 or 32% are described as dual ventilation.
+Significant numbers of the proposed dwellings would be single aspect.
+Many others are described as dual ventilation.
 These have one elevation in very close proximity to neighbouring apartments and offer very limited outlook.
 In some cases daylight on these elevations will be compromised.
 We would support larger windows on southern elevations provided that they were compatible with sustainability objectives.